Zwill1/admin-social-dashboard-v2/README.md

 React Router Dom -  Used for routes

+Tailwindcss

-# To be installed
+# Other

 Material Icons

-Tailwindcss

-Eslint
+Eslint - May not need due to Vistest